zanocom/GettingData/CodeBook.md

 ### Processing Steps
 Data have been processed in the following way:
-1. train and the test sets are created merging X_... , y_... and subject_... datasets
+1. train and the test datasets are created merging X_... , y_... and subject_... datasets
 2. the descriptive y variable is added to train and test datasets
 3. train and test datasets are merged to create one data set
 4. integrity of data is checked (no NAs, no x variables outside the -1,+1 range)